- 1. Use Google Search

 - Google Analytics and Google Search Console data.

-Start with Google and Youtube search then perform the same search on Google trends.
+Start with Google and YouTube searches, then perform the same search on Google Trends.
 Gather some data and use your favorite tool to make a deeper analysis.

 Create a list of topics that you don’t already target on your site and publish various types of content (articles, videos) to go after them.